GfSE/SpecIF/tutorials/11_Excel-Specification.md

 ![Excel](./images/SpecIF_ViewerVocabs.png)

-The first row is reserved for attribute names (SpecIF Vocabaulary if possible) *whereas*:
+The first row is reserved for attribute names (SpecIF Vocabaulary if possible) *where*:
 **dcterms:identifier**, **dcterms:title**, **dcterms:description**, **dcterms:modified**, **SpecIF:Priority** and **IREB:RequirementType** are **properties**; **oslc_rm:satisfiedBy** and **IREB:refines** are **statements** in this example.

 The columns in the excel sheet consists of a custom identifier which is needed to recognize the correct item on update.